SAPHNELO- anifrolumab-fnia injection, solution

 • 16 HOW SUPPLIED/STORAGE AND HANDLING

-SAPHNELO (anifrolumab-fnia) injection is a sterile, preservative-free, clear to opalescent, colorless to slightly yellow solution for intravenous infusion.
-It is packaged in a 2 mL clear glass vial containing 300 mg/2 mL (150 mg/mL) of anifrolumab-fnia.
+SAPHNELO (anifrolumab-fnia) injection is a sterile, preservative-free, clear to opalescent, colorless to slightly yellow solution in a single-dose vial for intravenous infusion or a prefilled syringe or autoinjector for subcutaneous injection.

 • 17 PATIENT COUNSELING INFORMATION